nater1983/gnome-session-slackware/README.md

 # Applying the changes

-Simply clone this repository and copy/replace its content to gnome-session source code, a build it normally.
+Simply clone this repository and copy/replace its content to gnome-session source code, and build it normally.

 # How it works